 (b) Gold Corporation or a subsidiary of Gold Corporation, or both, in partnership, joint venture or other association with other persons or bodies.

-[Section 10 amended by No. 10 of 1990 s.
+[Section 10 amended: No. 10 of 1990 s.
 6 and 12.]

 11. Powers of Gold Corporation

 (1) Gold Corporation has power to do all things necessary or convenient for the purpose of carrying out its functions under this Act, subject to this Act.